jongwon-han/RPNet/README.md

-# RPNet (Han et al., under review)
+# RPNet (Han et al., in review)

-This is the repository for the RPNet package, a deep learning model for automatic P-wave first motion determination (Han et al., under review).
+This is the repository for the RPNet package, a deep learning model for automatic P-wave first motion determination (Han et al., in review).

 A detailed README.md and user manual file will be updated soon.